Lukewoods300/Lukewoods.dev/README.md

-Luke Woods - Java & Android Developer Portfolio Welcome to the repository for Luke Woods's professional portfolio website.
-This site showcases my skills, projects, and professional background as a Java & Android Developer.
+Luke Woods - DevOps & IT Specialist Portfolio
+Welcome to the repository for Luke Woods's professional portfolio website.
+This site showcases my skills, projects, and professional background.
 It's designed to be visually appealing and to highlight my development work and contributions.

 Features
 Home Page: Introduces visitors to my professional persona with a striking profile picture and a brief introduction.